adamhamlin/vext/README.md

 ## CI/CD

-Using Github Actions, the CI build will run on all pull requests, pushes/merges to main, and on publish of a Github release.
-A Github release will also trigger publish of the extension to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=fourorfive.vext).
+Using Github Actions, the CI build will run on all pull requests and pushes/merges to main.
+The release build will run on publish of a Github release, which will then publish the extension to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=fourorfive.vext).

 This project uses [Conventional Commits](https://www.conventionalcommits.org/) and [standard-version](https://github.com/conventional-changelog/standard-version) to facilitate versioning and changelogs.